 Microsoft, Google, Facebook and Apple have all also pledged to go net zero by 2030, with Google’s CEO warning that “Climate change is humanity’s next big moonshot.”

-Google has also taken this one step further, by implementing their own data-driven method of “climate-conscious data center cooling,” which defines a site-tailored solution to sustainable water-based cooling for each data centre, taking into account “local hydrology, geography, energy and emissions factors.”
+Google has also implemented their own data-driven method of “climate-conscious data center cooling,” which defines a site-tailored solution to sustainable water-based cooling for each data centre, taking into account “local hydrology, geography, energy and emissions factors.”

 Amazon Web Services has pledged to become water positive by 2030, meaning they will conserve and reuse water at their global sites, and will attempt to offset their impact by making more water available to the communities where their sites operate.

-Ironically however, there really are two sides to every story, as these digital industries and the technologies they provide are also a crucial part of climate change solutions which can significantly help accelerate the green transition.
+What’s more, although the digital sector has an impact, the technologies it provides are also a crucial part of climate change solutions which can significantly help accelerate the green transition.

 Every cloud has a silver lining

-Alongside their high energy demands and hefty carbon emissions in the short term, technologies and services such as the cloud, 5G network and AI systems can also help cut costs, improve energy efficiency, accelerate clean energy transitions, and subsequently decrease emissions in the long term.
+Alongside their potential impact, technologies and services such as the cloud, 5G network and AI systems can also help cut costs, improve energy efficiency, accelerate clean energy transitions, and subsequently decrease emissions in the long term.

 As a result of globalization, changing demands – and also partially the pandemic – there’s been a significant shift from local data storage to cloud-based computing.
 This is advantageous, because according to the International Data Corporation (IDC), the cloud is also the greener option.

-In 2021, IDC forecast that a wide scale transition to cloud-based computing over the next four years could help to shrink emissions by as much as one billion metric tons of CO2 – this is more than one-third of the EU’s total annual emissions for the same year, and is equivalent to the annual CO2 consuming capacity of around 40 billion trees.
+In 2021, IDC forecast that a wide scale transition to cloud-based computing over the next four years could help to shrink emissions by as much as one billion metric tons of CO2.

 “A smart city goes beyond the use of digital technologies for better resource use and less emissions.
 It means smarter urban transport networks, upgraded water supply and waste disposal facilities and more efficient ways to light and heat buildings,” says the European Commission.